 A Brief History of Blue Ridge Parkway

 Under President Franklin D. Roosevelt’s administration, what would later become known as Blue Ridge Parkway was developed as the Appalachian Scenic Highway.
 Harold L. Ickes oversaw the development when work began in 1935.
-Congress authorized the project under the authority of the National Park Service shortly afterwards.
-Much of the development and projects were funded by New Deal public works agencies during the Great Depression.
+Congress authorized the project under the authority of the National Park Service shortly afterward.
+New Deal public works agencies funded much of the development and projects during the Great Depression.

 Where to Stay at Blue Ridge Parkway

 Where you stay on your journey depends on what portions of the road you will be making your way through and what particular sites you’d like to see.
 There are several options for camping within National Park grounds along the parkway.

 The Mt.
 Pisgah Campground in the Flat Laurel Gap in Canton, North Carolina is a popular destination with 70 different RV sites.
 The grounds offer no electrical or water hookups so be prepared to dry camp.
 Camping at Mt.
 Pisgah includes to scenic hikes in Mount Pisgah itself as well as the Frying Pan Mountain Trails.

 If you’re making your way across the Blue Ridge Parkway in southwestern Virginia, I recommend the Rocky Knob Campground.
 While there are no electrical or water hookups, it is still a fantastic starting point for some of the most significant hikes along the parkway including the majestic rolling hills of the Black Ridge Trail and the thick forests of Rockcastle Gorge.

 There are also full-service RV parks and resorts along the way, including popular full-service chains, such as Jellystone Parks, and KOAs.
 I recommend using the lodging page of the Blue Ridge Parkway’s web site to find several available options.